Ubadah ibn al-Samit: Character

-Islam historians described 'Ubadah as a proud man who could not be easily intimidated during negotiation.
+Muslim historians described 'Ubadah as a proud man who could not be easily intimidated during negotiation.
 He is known as a solemn personality who detested sycophants, which he showed at one Friday prayer in Damascus.
 The khatib lauded him with praise when 'Ubadah was a chief judge.
-He threw mud in the Khatib's face and quoted Hadith about the instruction from Muhammad to throw mud in the face of flatterers.
+He threw mud in the Khatib's face and quoted the hadith about the instruction from Muhammad to throw mud in the face of flatterers.
 Caliph Umar held 'Ubadah in high regard.
-The caliph respected him to the extent that he gave 'Ubadah important tasks.
+The Caliph respected him to the extent that he gave 'Ubadah important tasks.
 Caliph Umar supported 'Ubadah when the latter came into dispute with Mu'awiya.
 The caliph appointed 'Ubadah as a judge while giving him autonomy so that Mu'awiya, who was the governor of Syria, could not interfere with his verdicts.
-The source of the dispute was recorded by a Hadith that was graded highly by Sunan ibn Majah.
-The Hadith explained the difference between 'Ubadah and Mu'awiya regarding the permissibility of transactions using gold to exchange with coin of Dinar and silver with coin of Dirham.
+The source of the dispute was recorded by a hadith that was graded highly by Sunan ibn Majah.
+The hadith explained the difference between 'Ubadah and Mu'awiya regarding the permissibility of transactions using gold to exchange with coin of Dinar and silver with coin of Dirham.